canonical/craft-application/docs/howto/partitions.rst

 use the default partition.

 The source path of an ``organize`` entry can only be from the default partition.
-For example, this is valid:
+For example, this organizes the file "usr/local/bin/hello" into the "bar-baz" partition in the "component" namespace:

 .. code-block:: yaml

   organize:
     usr/local/bin/hello: (component/bar-baz)/bin/hello

-This is also valid, and equivalent to the above:
+This is equivalent to the above:

 .. code-block:: yaml